Skip to Content

 📘 Il faut meaning

-In French, il faut is an impersonal expression meaning it is necessary or one must.
-The il translates as “it” but doesn’t refer to anything specific, and the phrase expresses obligation, necessity, or advice, followed by an infinitive, a noun, or que + subjunctive.
-(See examples below.)
+In French, il faut is an impersonal expression meaning “it’s necessary” or “one must” or “you have to”.
+The il translates to “it” but doesn’t refer to anything specific.
+Faut is the third-person singular form of the verb falloir, meaning “to be necessary.”
+Il faut expresses obligation, necessity, or advice, and can be followed by an infinitive, a noun, or que + subjunctive.
+Quick examples:

 🎧 Il faut pronunciation

-Il faut is pronounced /il fo/ and sounds like eel foh, with a clear long oh at the end.
+Il faut is pronounced /il fo/ and sounds like “eel foh.”

 📝 French and English examples